MultiSafepay/docs/content/my-account/manage-account/managing-websites.md

     - /account/deleting-websites/
     - /getting-started/set-up-your-account/user-guide/connecting-websites-to-your-backend/
     - /account/connecting-websites-to-backend/
+    - /tools/multisafepay-control/get-your-api-key
+    - /tools/multisafepay-control/retrieving-your-api-key
+    - /getting-started/set-up-your-account/user-guide/retrieving-your-api-key/
+    - /getting-started/set-up-your-account/user-guide/viewing-your-api-key/
+    - /set-up-your-account/site-id-api-key-secure-code/
+    - /developer/api/generating-your-api-key/
+    - /faq/api/generate-your-api-key
+    - /faq/api/generating-your-api-key
+    - /account/site-id-api-key-secure-code
+    - /tools/multisafepay-control/autowithdrawl-updates
+    - /faq/general/descriptor-bank-statement
+    - /tools/multisafepay-control/adding-descriptors-to-customer-bank-statements
+    - /my-account/manage-your-balance/adding-descriptors-to-customer-bank-statements/
+    - /account/displaying-company-names/
 ---

-To set up your account, you must add at least one website and generate an [API key](/account/site-id-api-key-secure-code/).
+To set up your account, you must add at least one website, for which we generate an API key.

 You can add an unlimited number of websites to your MultiSafepay account, but they must all be operated by the same legal entity linked to that account.